hsiehScalAR/AdaptiveSamplingIntermittentComms/README.md

      * `Robot.py`: Contains the robot class with all its attributes
      * `Schedule.py`: Creates the schedule and teams
      * `GaussianProcess.py`: Creates the Gaussian Process for each robot
+     * `SpatioTemporal.py`: Creates the custom kernel for the GP's

    * Utilities/:
      * `ControllerUtilities.py`: Contains functions used in the main control loop update()
      * `PathPlanningUtilities.py`: Contains all the functions for the updatePath() function
      * `VisualizationUtilities.py`: Plotting functions for various data formats
+     * `LogUtilities.py`: Writes results to logfile
+     * `ErrorAnalysis.py`: Script to be executed to analyses the errors

    * Data/:
      * `FTLEDoubleGyre.jpg`: FTLE image used for the measurements